-In this work, we studied small-world networks that exhibit some community structure which reflected this property as low number of hops achieving good connectivity for the static graph.
-As future work, we plan to provide a formal framework which can guide us better in understanding the effect of hop count for general opportunistic networks.
+In this work, we have studied small-world networks that exhibit some community structure which reflected this property as a low number of hops achieving a good connectivity for the static graph.
+As future work, we plan to provide a formal framework which can guide us to a better understanding of the effect of the hop count for general opportunistic networks.